qualiaa/project-zomboid-dedicated-server/README.md

     docker-compose --env-file "server-1.env" up --detach
     docker-compose --env-file "server-2.env" up --detach

-Note that all servers will share the same config folder and game data.
-If you want to separate them completely, for example to run servers at different game versions, you need to copy the whole compose project folder and manage each one independently.
+> **NOTE**: All servers will share the same config folder and game data.
+If you
+> want to separate them completely, for example to run servers at different game
+> versions, you need to copy the whole compose project folder and manage each
+> one independently.

 ## RCON